Learning Spanish from Music Videos: Shakira’s “Ojos Así”

 That’s the Arabic, and the above is the best transcription of it I could find, if you speak Arabic and want to help with that or the following translation, you’re more than welcome to in the comments.
 Here’s the translation I found for it:

-Lord of the sky, I’m calling you
+Lord of heaven, I’m calling you

 In his eyes I see my life